 How long can I stay on probation?

 If both your CGPA and Semester GPA continue to be below 2.00 you will move to the next level of probation and will eventually be Required to Withdraw.
 You may remain on probation for as long as you need to bring your CGPA up to 2.00 as long as your Semester GPA is 2.00 or above.
-Please note, even if you have completed all the requirements of your program, you cannot graduate if you are still on probation or have been Required to Withdraw.
+Please note: students admitted to programs as of 201709 cannot graduate with a CGPA below 2.00.